buswedg/dataquest/S2 Python Applications/Python for Business Analysts/Introduction to Pandas/IP_template.md

 ###1: Intro to Housing Affordability Data

 We are going to explore how to use the programming language, Python, and the Python toolkit, Pandas, to analyze, clean, and visualize housing affordability data from HUD.gov.
 This dataset is derived from an annual survey conducted by the US Department of Housing & Urban Development (HUD) and has detailed information on the affordability of housing as it relates to income and other personal economic indicators.

-In this series, we are going to focus heavily on the application of the Pandas toolkit to improve our data workflow.
-To gain a better understanding of how Python works and to become more familiar with programming in general, we recommend going through the Learn Python sequence on Dataquest.

 ###2: Why Python?